nellore/docs.rail.bio/docs/tutorial.md

 ### `elastic` mode: a human example

 **Warning: running this example will cost money**, but probably no more than US$5.
+Read our [disclaimer](index.md#disclaimer) before using `elastic` mode.

-You should have performed the steps under the section Setting up Rail-RNA for use with Amazon Elastic MapReduce above to complete this example.
+You should have performed [these](installation.md#setting-up-amazon-elastic-mapreduce) steps to set up the AWS CLI and Elastic MapReduce before attempting the example.

 Visit https://raw.githubusercontent.com/nellore/rail/master/ex/hg19_example.manifest in your browser.
 Listed are two single-end human samples with just 20,000 reads each.
 They were generated with expression profiles of two [GEUVADIS](http://www.geuvadis.org) lymphoblastoid cell line samples in a way we describe in our [paper](http://biorxiv.org/content/early/2015/05/07/019067), but because there are so few reads, you probably couldn't tell which GEUVADIS samples we used if you didn't have the sample labels in the manifest file.